Sightseeing tours of the Lake District

-If you enjoy sightseeing in some of England’s most beautiful locations, make sure you visit the Lake District National Park in Cumbria.
+If you enjoy visiting some of England’s most beautiful locations, make sure you join sightseeing tours of the Lake District National Park in Cumbria.

 Established as a National Park in 1951, is known for its distinctive landscape of greystone farmhouses, lakes and rugged fells – a word derived from the time of the Vikings.

 Ambleside is a popular destination situated at the northern end of Lake Windermere and offers visitors a host of sightseeing opportunities.